inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 This is a minimal Windows utility that helps you locate your mouse cursor—especially handy when working with multiple monitors.

 > **Note:**
+> Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Properties).
+> I recenntly found PowerToys, check out [Microsoft PowerToys – Mouse Utilities](https://docs.microsoft.com/powertoys/mouse-utilities) or [PowerToys on GitHub](https://github.com/microsoft/PowerToys).

+---

+> **Note:**
 > Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Settings).
-> For most users, that’s more than enough.

----

-## Supported Platforms

-- **Windows 10 and Windows 11** should work fine.
+> I recently found PowerToys — check out [Microsoft PowerToys – Mouse Utilities](https://docs.microsoft.com/powertoys/mouse-utilities) or [PowerToys on GitHub](https://github.com/microsoft/PowerToys).

 ---